JOY6IX9INE/OperaGX-Discord-Promo-Gen/README.md

 ```
 4. Enter the number of threads when prompted.

-5. Educational Purposes:
+# Note
 This script is intended for educational purposes only.
-Use it responsibly and respect Discord's terms of service.
+Use it responsibly and respect Discord's & OperaGx's terms of service.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.